CarbonLDP/carbonldp-js-sdk/doc/README.md

 static parseHeaders( headersString:string ):Map <string, Carbon.HTTP.Header.Class>
 ```

-Returns an Map object, witch relates the all header-names with a `Carbon.HTTP.Header.Class` containing their values
+Returns an Map object, which relates the all header-names with a `Carbon.HTTP.Header.Class` containing their values

 *Parameters*